Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Ahrefs vs Semrush: Site Auditing

 For organic success online, you’ll need to consider how fast your page loads, how well your pages are SEO optimized, and even how many broken links your website has.
-And both tools allow you to evaluate all of this and more.
+And both site audit tools allow you to evaluate all of this and more.

 Ahrefs' site audit tool provides a report that tells you of any slow-loading pages, if you have any SSL issues, missing headers, duplicate content, and even any broken links that have now developed.